Some of the tourist attractions in Shanghai can be both expensive and pointless.

 No.1686, Nanjing Road W.,

-Admission is just 10 yuan ($1.31148USD) but it's free on the first and the 15th day of each month according to the Lunar Calendar.
+Admission is 50 Chinese Yuan which equals $8USD.
+That is very expensive considering how small the Temple is.
+It's free on the first and the 15th day of each month according to the Lunar Calendar.

-None of the other attractions in Shanghai are free.
+None of the attractions in Shanghai are free.

 The Temple is open from 7am to 5pm and you can give them a call @ 6256-6366.